dockeroo/dockeroo/README.rst

    Docker machine where **image** will be pulled to.
    Defaults to DOCKER_MACHINE_NAME environment variable or "default" if unset.

+name
+    Image name to pull.
+Use the same format as **docker pull** commandline.
+    Defaults to part name.

 registry
     Registry name.
 Defaults to DockerHub registry (index.docker.io).

+username
+    Username for **docker login**.
+Defaults to unset.

 timeout
    **docker** command timeout.